Chymyst/chymyst-core/docs/chymyst-quick.md

 We implement a counter that can be incremented and whose value can be read.
 Both the increment and the read operations are asynchronous (non-blocking).
-The read operation is implemented as an async continuation.
+The read operation is implemented as an asynchronous continuation.

 ```scala
 scala> val counter = m[Int]